T-7A Recapitalization

 Introduction

-The Air Force has prepared the Draft Environmental Impact Statement (EIS) to address its proposal to recapitalize the T‑38C Talon flight training program at Sheppard Air Force Base (AFB) with T‑7A Red Hawk aircraft.
-An EIS is the most detailed analysis prescribed by regulations implementing the National Environmental Policy Act (NEPA) and is a public document.
+An EIS is the most detailed analysis prescribed by the National Environmental Policy Act (NEPA) and is a public document.
 Public involvement is a vital component of the NEPA process.

 Background

 The Air Force plans to recapitalize its T-38C fleet at the five Air Education Training Command (AETC) pilot training installations: Joint Base San Antonio (JBSA)-Randolph in Texas, Columbus AFB in Mississippi, Laughlin AFB in Texas, Vance AFB in Oklahoma, and Sheppard AFB in Texas.
 JBSA‑Randolph was the first installation to undergo recapitalization because it provides the majority of instructor pilot training and is an Introductions to Fighter Fundamentals location.
+Recapitalization of JBSA-Randolph would serve as an essential first step in establishing a T-7A instructor pilot pipeline and would set the conditions to transition to T-7A training at the other four pilot training installations.

 On January 29, 2021, the Acting Secretary of the Air Force approved the preferred sequencing and locations for the next four installations to possibly undergo T‑7A recapitalization.
 Acting on AETC recommendations, the Acting Secretary selected Sheppard AFB to be the fifth installation to be analyzed environmentally for possible recapitalization.
 The focus of this EIS is